BeamMP/Docs/docs/en/game/getting-started.md

 cmake --build bin --parallel --config Release
 ```

+!!!note

-> Should you run out of RAM while building, you can ommit the --parallel instruction, it will then use less RAM due to building only on one CPU thread.
+            Should you run out of RAM while building, you can ommit the --parallel instruction, it will then use less RAM due to building only on one CPU thread.

 Move the finished application out of the `/bin` folder into its own folder and run it from there

 The native linux BeamMP-Launcher will start and use native linux BeamNG.drive

-#### **Using beamNG.drive with Proton**
+#### **2c.
+Using beamNG.drive with Proton**

 Should you want to use the native linux BeamMP-Launcher together with BeamNG.drive running through Proton, you can do so: